When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 Centralization means consolidating security visibility into one platform that aggregates data from your existing Microsoft 365 environment.
 Here is what that changes:

-• One view of device compliance instead of checking Intune, your antivirus console, and your patch management tool separately
+• One view of device compliance through Microsoft Intune instead of checking your antivirus console, EDR agent, and patch management tool separately

-• One alert pipeline through Microsoft Defender that correlates events across identity, endpoint, email, and cloud apps
+• One alert pipeline through Microsoft Defender that correlates events across identity, endpoint, email, and cloud apps, then surfaces them in Microsoft Sentinel as the single SIEM of record

 • One compliance dashboard that maps security controls to GLBA, FFIEC, NCUA, OCC, and state regulatory requirements